RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 down the invitation, in which case the next person on the list (with the individual

-with the highest score being asked first) would be approached next until five
+with the highest score being given first right of refusal) would be approached

-candidates have agreed to serve as potential candidates.
-Those five would be
+next until five candidates have agreed to serve as potential candidates.
+Those

-then publicly announced a mere six months prior to the November election, thereby
+five would be then be publicly announced a mere six months prior to the November

 The beauty of this plan is that it demands only a few months time and no financial